 Being a small city, Strawberry Point does not have a public transit system used by locals to get to and from work.

-The education level of Strawberry Point citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.06% of adults 25 and older in Strawberry Point have a college degree.
+In terms of college education, Strawberry Point is nearly on par with the US average for all cities of 21.84%: 19.06% of adults 25 and older in Strawberry Point have a bachelor's degree or advanced degree.

 The people who call Strawberry Point home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Strawberry Point residents report their race to be White, followed by Asian.
 Important ancestries of people in Strawberry Point include German, Irish, English, Norwegian, and Czech.